Heinous Criminal of World War II

 |Heydrich, careful to stay a step behind his boss.|

 Additionally, as Chancellor of Germany, Hitler no longer had any need for the crude SA, which as a political entity increasingly served no useful purpose.
-In April 1934, Hitler began talking to Goering about eliminating this nuisance, and Goering pulled in Himmler, and Himmler found the need for someone reliable who would take care of the nuts and bolts - Heydrich.
+In April 1934, Hitler began talking to Goering about eliminating this nuisance, and Goering pulled in Himmler.
+Himmler, in turn, saw the need for someone reliable who would take care of the nuts and bolts - Heydrich.
 Thus the appointment of Heydrich to head the Gestapo.

 |Heinrich Himmler and Ernst Röhm|

 Goering pulled the boys together and they all chipped in names of annoying people to be knocked off.
 It was as crude and simple as that.
 One of Röhm's underlings, Viktor Lutze, had been informing on Röhm's subversive activities, and he, along with Goering, Himmler, and Heydrich, planned out the entire affair.
 On June 30, 1934, they struck, with arrests and summary executions continuing for two days, Heydrich playing a key role.
 They eliminated Röhm, and Lutze took over the SA and promptly made it completely irrelevant, exactly what Hitler wanted.
 Once again, Heydrich had proven his loyalty and usefulness.